innovatesac/innovatesac.org/video/indie-arcade.md

 button: entrepreneurs-showcase
 ---

 Check out the emerging indie game development market in Sacramento.
-The Sacramento Indie Arcade, held in April 2017 was hosted by Sacramento International Game Developers Association (IGDA)  an amazing organization inspiring Sacramento to make GAMES!
+The Sacramento Indie Arcade, held in April 2017 was hosted by Sacramento International Game Developers Association (IGDA) a local organization inspiring Sacramento to make GAMES!